carltonwin8/nodeStream/README.md

 # nodeStream
 Streaming from ffmpeg to HTML5 canvas.

+## cj note
+This streaming code worked for me on 2017/06/16.
+The video lag was 5 seconds.

 ## Setup in 3 steps

 1. Set up ffmpeg and make a test stream, for example using the webcam: